Coveros/hol-copilot-lab/Instructions/Labs/Lab-3-Code-Editing.md

 ## 🎯 Learning Objectives

 By the end of this exercise, you will:
-- Understand how to use GitHub Copilot's Edit mode for code modifications
+- Understand how to use GitHub Copilot's Autocomplete feature and Edit mode for code modifications
 - Learn to write comprehensive unit tests with AI assistance
-- Practice test-driven development workflows with Copilot
 - Improve existing code coverage using intelligent test generation
 - Understand best practices for AI-assisted testing